Use the best chocolate chip cookie dough recipe to form into a deliciously soft and chewy cookie cake that’s perfect for any occasion!Jump to Recipe

 Can someone please explain to me where the years are going?
-My oldest son turned 5 at the beginning of the month, and will be starting kindergarten in the fall!
-We had to have his birthday party a little early since our two-week vacation overlapped his birthday.
-He requested a PJ Masks party at the splash pad with a cookie cake.
+My boys are just growing way too quickly for this momma!
+When my oldest son turned 5 we had to have his birthday party a little early since our two-week vacation overlapped his birthday.
+He requested a PJ Masks party at the splash pad with a chocolate chip cookie cake.

 Now, here is where the instructions vary from my cookie dough recipe.
 Cover the bowl with the dough and refrigerate it for about 30 minutes.
 You want the dough to cool, but the full two hours that I use for the cookies is too long and the dough is too hard to work with.